grdnrmzy/sebTutorials/text.md

 ## E7

-vectors:
+vectors.

-vector2 - for 2d;
+vector2 - for 2d

-vector3 - for 3d;